Canon 7D II vs Panasonic GX85

 Travel and landscape photographers will find it useful that the 7D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 7D Mark II and the GX85 are recent models that are part of the current product line-up.
-The 7D Mark II replaced the earlier Canon 7D, while the GX85 followed on from the Panasonic GX7.
+The GX85 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the 7D Mark II has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the 7D Mark II from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 7D II and the Panasonic GX85?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.